VSecLab/OpenData/README.md

-# Open Data Repository for the VSEC team
+# Open Data Repository for the VSecLab team